drtinkerer/gcp-sandbox-provisioner-infra/README.md

 # Welcome to GCP Sandbox Provisioner by ollion.com !

+Whether you're a developer looking to test new GCP features, a student learning about cloud computing, or an organization seeking temporary environments for training or experimentation, the GCP Sandbox Provisioner provides a convenient and cost-effective solution for creating and managing temporary GCP sandbox projects.

 The GCP Sandbox Provisioner is a project designed to provide time-based Google Cloud Platform (GCP) sandbox projects that automatically expire after a specified duration.

 GCP Sandbox Provisioner is a backend application running on a FastAPI Python server.
 Users interact with this backend by making API calls to a Google Cloud Run instance running as a Docker container.
 Users have the flexibility to choose their own frontend to interact with these backend services.